Fidelisesq/AWS-Cloud-Resume/Documentation.md

           fi
 ```

-- **Pre-Check**: Ensures that the Cypress tests only run if the infrastructure deployment was successful.
+- **Cypress Tests**: The test validates the website's functionality, including features like the visitor counter, which proves the backend resources are working and overall responsiveness.
-- **Cypress Tests**: Validates the functionality of the website, including the visitor counter and overall responsiveness.
+- **Test Recording**: Results are recorded in the Cypress Dashboard for further review and analysis.
-- **Test Recording**: Test results are recorded in the Cypress Dashboard for further analysis.
+- **Challenges**: I wanted something else - make the Cypress Test run only when the the `Infrastrucure- Deployment` job in my main workflow runs successfully & skip when the `Infrastructure Cleanup` job runs.
+However, GitHub Actions does not directly support triggering a workflow from a specific job within another workflow.
+So, I must combine `workflow_run` event & job outputs to conditionaly achieve it.
+Guess what, I skipped this part so my test workflow runs whether I deploy or cleanup.
+I'd learn to make it better in my next improvement.
 ---

 ## **Conclusion**